 Ok, so we have known each other for a while now.
+And by now you would have guessed it that I love to cook as I am always looking for the best recipes to try.
 I think it’s time that I introduce you to my favourite meal ever!
 I am aware that I say this about a lot of food!
 But this time I mean it!
 This is my last supper of choice: German dumplings, with Nürenberger sausages and German apple red cabbage.

 My mum always prepares it for me when I come home to Germany.
 It’s traditionally a winter vegetable; and this German red cabbage recipe always evokes a homely feeling in me.
 The sort of feeling that you get when its cold outside and you know you’re OK because you are at home in the warmth.

 This red cabbage and apple dish is the perfect side when serving duck, sausages or beef.
 It also goes well with dumplings and potatoes.
 I think it tastes best warmed up the next day and it freezes really well.